Consumption MonitorWhat we do

 Copies of the ‘Freshfel Consumption Monitor’ (154 pages) are available from the Freshfel Secretariat.
 Freshfel Members receive the report free of charge; non-members are asked to pay a price of €500.
 The document includes the following sections:

-You can order the “Freshfel Consumption Monitor 2015” by downloading the document below or by filling the electronic form.
+You can order the “Freshfel Consumption Monitor 2015” by filling the below electronic form.
 (All fields are mandatory)